OgnyanDD/Software-Technologies/TF11. JAVASCRIPT EXPRESSJS OVERVIEW - EX (CALCULATOR)/README.md

 * Created converter controler;
 * Added eight new mathematical functions to calculator;
 * Added twelve converter unit options to converter;
+* A new button has been created to reset all fields in calculator;
-* A new button has been created to reset all fields in calculator and converter;
+* A new button has been created to reset all fields in converter;
 * etc.

 *To start the app, first download all necessary packages.*